 ‘How are you responsible for yourself and for others?’

 ‘When in your life were you irresponsible?
 And how could you do it differently?’

 ‘How do you respond to a challenge?’

 The group felt it was interesting to see different points of view, yet it was sometimes difficult to answer the questions.
 To be in smaller groups helped the discussion continue, with a team leader asking questions when needed.

-The group stated ‘it helped us figure out how other people deal with their problems’ – Media Team (Burcu, Stacey, Evie and Yaren).
+‘It helped us figure out how other people deal with their problems’ – Media Team (Burcu, Stacey, Evie and Yaren).

 Here is a photo below of some of the ideas we came up with.

 We then did an activity called ‘Who am I’.
 We wrote down ‘How I see myself, how my family sees me, how my friends see me and how my colleagues see me at work or how my fellow Erasmus participants see me?’
 We then wrote down 20 things we loved and the last time we did these things.
 It gave us time to reflect and imagine our realities, dreams and enjoyments.